vysecurity/morphHTA/README.md

 Written by Vincent Yiu of MDSec Consulting's ActiveBreach team.
 Modification of code is allowed with credits to author.

+Explorer and SWBemLocator COM Moniker research is by @enigma0x3

 morphHTA
 ========